With the recent economic downturn, many companies have found themselves facing financial difficulty, teetering on the brink of becoming insolvent.

-To help companies who were struggling during the height of the COVID-19, the Federal Government extended the scope of the of the safe harbour laws to allow directors to continue trading, paying their bills and retain staff without the fear of having to possibly enter into administration or liquidation if there is a change of insolvency.
+To help companies who were struggling during the height of COVID-19, the Federal Government extended the scope the of the safe harbour laws to allow directors to continue trading, paying their bills and retaining staff without the fear of having to possibly enter into administration or liquidation if there is a change of insolvency.

 If a director was found to be trading while insolvent between 25 March 2020 and 31 December 2020, they will not be personally liable for any debt incurred in the ordinary course of their business.

-In other words, if the company incurring debt was necessary to facilitate the continuation of business operations, such as to pay employees or move the operations online, then the director will not be found to be in breach of their duties.
+In other words, if the company incurring debt was necessary to facilitate the continuation of business operations, such as to pay employees or move the operations online, then the director won’t be found to be in breach of their duties.

-Despite the existence of the safe harbour laws and the temporary COVID-19 relief, it’s important that directors stay on top of their duties to avoid trading insolvent.
+Despite the safe harbour laws and the temporary COVID-19 relief, directors must stay on top of their duties to avoid trading insolvent.